lkarjun/data-science-from-scratch/17 Decision Tree/regression_tree.md

  ## Prune Regression Tree

     * cost complexity pruning
-         to calculate the sum of Squared Residuals for each tree.
+         calculate the sum of Squared Residuals for each tree.

     * Weakest Link Pruning

-          Works by calculating a Tree score and a tree complexity penalty(no of leafs or terminaa nodes, in the tree or sub-tree)
+         Works by calculating a Tree score and a tree complexity penalty(no of leafs or terminal nodes in tree or sub-tree)

                Tree Score = sum of squared residual + alpha*T

                ** alpha tuning parameter that finds when using crossvalidation.

+       -> choose tree structure which gives tree score = small.